 Students are expected to purchase required books and other class materials for each course.
 Students should budget a minimum of \$100 per course.
+Access to digital texts and journals will be provided at no additional cost.
 Instruction will be provided in classrooms, which are equipped with white boards, projectors and video equipment.